 Signature ensures that all of their staff are trained in BSL and Deaf Awareness, which enables communication to flow freely between colleagues and visitors.

-They have also campaigned for the development of BSL for secondary education since 2010, with the aim of the introduction of BSL to the national curriculum.
-Signature have been successful in getting the opportunity to pilot a BSL qualification in 6 schools, which are:
+They have also campaigned for the development of BSL for secondary education since 2010, with the aim of introducing BSL to the national curriculum.
+Signature has been successful in getting the opportunity to pilot a BSL qualification in 6 schools, which are:

 – Oak Lodge School, London